thevoicecompany/bench.audio/README.md

 Everything else is very standard.

-For provider specific contributions, which is where I expect the most contributions, please see the [provider readne](/src/providers/readme.md).
+For provider specific contributions, which is where I expect the most contributions, please see the [provider readme](/src/providers/readme.md).
+Will be constantly improving these instructions.